-We offer a Let Only and Fully Managed Service to our HMO Landlords.
+Did you know we also offer a Let Only and Fully Managed Service to our HMO Landlords?

 HMO (House in Multiple Occupation)

 Under the changes in the Housing Act 2004, if a landlord lets a property which is one of the following types it is a House in Multiple Occupation and may need to be licensed.